alain-bertrand/Dot-World-Maker/README.md

 This is also the same base engine used on https://www.dotworldmaker.com

 ## Requirements
 * Your server must have MySQL or MariaDB installed.
+Tp download it: https://downloads.mariadb.org/
 * Node.JS installed (we tested it with v6.11).
 To download it: https://nodejs.org/en/download/

+## Quick start for Windows:
+Run the "start_server.cmd" file and your engine should start (make sure you fulfill the requirements).

 ## Installation
 * Clone or download the repository